pydanny/pydanny.github.com/posts2013/2013-01-21-two-scoops-of-django-faq.rst

 In order to handle PayPal we need to find a reputable e-publisher that supports it that gives us similar rates, customer service, and product control (updates at any time, uploads of PDF, no surprise charges, etc) as Gumroad_.
 If you know of an e-publisher who is willing to provide that same level of service, please let me know.

+For the record, we aren't leaving Gumroad_.
+We just want to support developers and students who don't have credit cards.

 **note:** While we could certainly write our own publishing platform, that would delay work on the book_. ;-)

 When can I get a Kindle (mobi) or ePub version?